 juila -p 4 will launch julia with

-4 worker tasks (and one master task) on the local host; a
+4 worker tasks (and one coordinator task) on the local host; a

 option can be set to launch the tasks on remote hosts (over ssh,